mosaicml/composer/composer/algorithms/sam/README.md

 >
 > In our experiments, SAM improves the attainable tradeoffs between training speed and the final quality of the trained model.
 > Although it causes a reduction in training throughput, the `interval` hyperparameter can be used to minimize the extent of this reduction.
-> The corresponding accuracy increases were a worthwhile tradeoff for the throughput reduction in our experiments on ResNets on ImageNet.
+> The corresponding accuracy increases were a worthwhile tradeoff for the throughput
+> reduction in our experiments on ResNets on ImageNet.
+We did not find SAM to be
+> beneficial when the model only sees training samples once or a few times (e.g. most NLP
+> training regimes).

 Foret et al. introduced SAM on CNNs for image classification tasks.
 These results have been replicated and/or extended by [Brock et al., (2021)](https://arxiv.org/abs/2102.06171) and MosaicML and extended to vision transformers by [Chen et al., (2021)](https://arxiv.org/abs/2106.01548).
 As a generic optimization algorithm, SAM should be applicable across all models and tasks.